microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 let propName: keyof Person;
 ```

-The above is equivalent to having written out
+`keyof Person` is equivalent to having written out

 ```ts
 let propName: "name" | "age" | "location";
 ```

-This `keyof` operator is actually called an *index type query*.
+This `keyof` operator is called an *index type query*.
 It's like a query for keys on object types, the same way that `typeof` can be used as a query for types on values.

 The dual of this is *indexed access types*, also called *lookup types*.